Art Miami

 Art Miami is an annual modern and contemporary art fair held each December in Miami, Florida, United States.
 The fair was first staged in January 1991 in Miami Beach and has been described as the city’s longest‑running art fair.
 It takes place during Miami Art Week, typically opening with a VIP preview on the Tuesday before Art Basel Miami Beach.
 Since 2017, Art Miami has been held at One Herald Plaza on Biscayne Bay, the former Miami Herald site; its organizing company was acquired by Informa Markets in 2019.

 History

 Founding and early years

 The fair debuted in January 1991 in Miami Beach, aimed at South Florida collectors and winter visitors.

 Move to December and Midtown/Wynwood (2007)

 In April 2007, organizers announced that Art Miami would shift from its traditional January dates to early December to coincide with Art Basel Miami Beach and relocate from the Miami Beach Convention Center to a tented venue in the Midtown/Wynwood area.

+Picasso Art Theft (2014)

+In December 2014, a Picasso artwork valued at around $90,000 was stolen overnight.
+The piece, “Visage aux Mains” had been on display that Thursday night, but only an empty spot remained on the wall the following morning.
+This had been the first time David Smith, the owner of the Leslie Smith Gallery, had ever experienced a work being stolen.
+After reporting the theft to Miami police, fingerprints were dusted and surveillance footage was scanned, but there was no footage or witnesses that saw the theft or could provide any sort of personal account.
+While there was 24-hour security at all entrances, fair employees, cleaning crews, and booth operators all had overnight access to the site.